EmmanuelAttah1/SpeedBuild/README.md

 ## How it works

 1. Create templates from existing features
-2. Store and share templates via GitHub
+2. Store and share templates
 3. Use our AI agent to implement and customize templates in new projects

 ## Perfect for teams looking to: